 The Steiner Summer Yiddish Program faculty reflect a variety of disciplines and a wide range of interests in contemporary Yiddish scholarship.

-Asya Vaisman Schulman, the director of the Yiddish Language Institute at the Yiddish Book Center and adjunct assistant professor at Hampshire College, will teach Beginning Yiddish.
+Asya Vaisman Schulman, the director of the Yiddish Language Institute and the Steiner Summer Yiddish Program at the Yiddish Book Center, will teach Beginning Yiddish.
+Schulman is the author of In eynem, a new Yiddish textbook for beginners that relies on the communicative approach to language learning.
 Before joining the Center, Schulman taught Yiddish at Indiana University, where she was also the project manager of AHEYM, the Archives of Historical and Ethnographic Yiddish Memories.
 Schulman has taught Yiddish courses at Harvard, Columbia, the New York Workmen’s Circle, and Gann Academy in Waltham, Massachusetts.
 She holds a BA from Barnard College, Columbia University, and a PhD in Yiddish from Harvard.
 Her PhD research was on the Yiddish songs and singing practices of contemporary Hasidic women.